+8. Remission of proceedings.

-8. (1) The Court may remit any proceedings or questions to the Board as the Court may deem appropriate and the proceedings therein shall be conducted in accordance with and subject to the provisions of The Administrative Procedures Act and in so remitting the Court may also grant interim injunctions or such other temporary relief that the Court deems necessary for the protection of the environment or the public trust therein from destruction, or significant decrease in quality and in so remitting, the Court shall retain jurisdiction of the action.
+remitting the Court may also grant interim injunctions or such other temporary relief that the Court deems necessary for the protection of the environment or the public trust therein from destruction, or significant decrease in quality and in so remitting, the Court shall retain jurisdiction of the action.